isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 </li>
 <li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Remain in isolation until they get a negative test result. <p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">	If tested negative, they can go about their activities in Singapore, without a need to serve SHN.</p>
 	</li>
+	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Only for pass holders who were vaccinated overseas]</b> Take serology test at a <a href="https://phpc.gov.sg">Public Health Preparedness Clinic</a> to confirm their vaccination status within 14 days of completing self-isolation.
+Please call the clinic to check if they offer serology tests.</li>
 </ol>
 </td>
 	</tr>